Search engine: Approach

 Beyond simple keyword lookups, search engines offer their own GUI- or command-driven operators and search parameters to refine the search results.
 These provide the necessary controls for the user engaged in the feedback loop users create by filtering and weighting while refining the search results, given the initial pages of the first search results.
 For example, from 2007 the Google.com search engine has allowed one to filter by date by clicking "Show search tools" in the leftmost column of the initial search results page, and then selecting the desired date range.
-It's also possible to weight by date because each page has a modification time.
-Most search engines support the use of the boolean operators AND, OR and NOT to help end users refine the search query.
+It is also possible to weight by date because each page has a modification time.
+Most search engines support the use of the Boolean operators AND, OR and NOT to help end users refine the search query.
 Boolean operators are for literal searches that allow the user to refine and extend the terms of the search.
 The engine looks for the words or phrases exactly as entered.
 Some search engines provide an advanced feature called proximity search, which allows users to define the distance between keywords.
-There is also concept-based searching where the research involves using statistical analysis on pages containing the words or phrases you search for.
+There is also concept-based searching where the research involves using statistical analysis on pages containing the words or phrases the user searches for.

 The usefulness of a search engine depends on the relevance of the result set it gives back.
 While there may be millions of web pages that include a particular word or phrase, some pages may be more relevant, popular, or authoritative than others.
 Most search engines employ methods to rank the results to provide the "best" results first.
 How a search engine decides which pages are the best matches, and what order the results should be shown in, varies widely from one engine to another.
 The methods also change over time as Internet usage changes and new techniques evolve.
 There are two main types of search engine that have evolved: one is a system of predefined and hierarchically ordered keywords that humans have programmed extensively.
 The other is a system that generates an "inverted index" by analyzing texts it locates.
 This first form relies much more heavily on the computer itself to do the bulk of the work.

 Most Web search engines are commercial ventures supported by advertising revenue and thus some of them allow advertisers to have their listings ranked higher in search results for a fee.
 Search engines that do not accept money for their search results make money by running search related ads alongside the regular search engine results.
 The search engines make money every time someone clicks on one of these ads.

 Local search

 Local search is the process that optimizes the efforts of local businesses.
-They focus on change to make sure all searches are consistent.
-It's important because many people determine where they plan to go and what to buy based on their searches.
+They focus on ensuring consistent search results.
+It is important because many people determine where they plan to go and what to buy based on their searches.